akeneo/pim-community-dev/README.md

 **If you want to create a new PIM project based on Akeneo PIM, please use https://www.github.com/akeneo/pim-community-standard**

-If you want to contribute to the Akeneo PIM (and we will be pleased if you do!), you can fork this repository and submit a pull request.
+If you want to contribute to the Akeneo PIM (and we will be pleased if you do!), you can fork this repository and submit a pull request...

 Scrutinizer | Crowdin
 ----------- | -------